myreceiptt/pabrikroti-master/PRICING.md

 | ✅ GitHub Webhook Support          | Our CI/CD helper can be activated to allow push-to-deploy from private forks, ensuring smoother iteration with your devs.                      |
 | ✅ Priority Support via Email/Chat | You will receive structured onboarding and access to Prof. NOTA Inc. team for deployment support (time-boxed).                                 |

+Choose one of this way to get this FULL LICENSE:

+- [Hold 1 Ordinal of Prof. NOTA](https://magiceden.io/ordinals/marketplace/nota) and show it to us.
+- [Buy $OiOi Token from PABRIKROTI](https://pabrikroti.endhonesa.com/coins) and send it to us.

 ---

-## 🧬 CUSTOM LICENSE — Bespoke Pricing
+## 🧬 CUSTOM LICENSE — Bespoke Pricing ([Only for the Holder of NFT of Prof. NOTA](https://opensea.io/collection/prof-nota))

 Tailored for government-linked projects, identity-centric apps, institutional deployments, or those needing unique integrations and deeper collaboration with Prof. NOTA Inc.